 BETWEEN May 1 AND TWO WEEKS PRIOR TO CAMP: No refund, but all fees paid may be transferred to a replacement reservation from the same troop.

 WITHIN TWO WEEKS OF CAMP: No refund unless (1) the Scout is ill, or (2) the Scout's family has moved out of Council, or (3) there was a death or serious illness in the Scout's family.
 The refund is the commitment fee ($219) only.
 All fees paid may be transferred to a replacement reservation from the same troop.

 Is there an orientation session for scouts, parents, and leaders?

-We will hold an NYLT orientation meeting on June 1, 2013 from 10:00 a.m. to noon a.m. at the Happy Valley LDS Church.
+We will hold an NYLT orientation meeting on May 31, 2014 from 10:00 a.m. to noon a.m. at a location to be determined.
 Some of the items covered are: the sessions’ program, schedule, camp food (and cooking it), personal expectations, medical support, and facilities.
 You will meet the staff and have a chance to ask us questions so everyone can have a quality experience at NYLT.
 Scoutmasters attending this orientation will fulfill one of the requirements for the Scoutmaster’s Key award.